elisa-tech/wg-osep/docs/workshops/index.md

 [//]: # "We should put this section into another more formal place, as it applies also to other material."

-When content gets contributed and added to the knowledge base following aspects should be considered.
+When content is contributed and added to the knowledge base, the following aspects should be considered.

 - Technical review of presentations to check for factual inaccuracies
 - Check that links included in the presentations are still accessible